joansola/slamtb/README.txt

 Maintained by Joan Sola
-Please write feedback, suggestions and bugs to: jsola@iri.upc.edu
+Please write feedback, suggestions and bugs to:

+    jsola@iri.upc.edu

+or use the GitHub web tools.

 Published under GPL license.
 See COPYING.txt.

-In addition to the GPL license, users are suggested to consider citing in their scientific communications one of the papers of the authors:
+In addition to the GPL license, users should consider citing in their scientific communications one of the papers of the authors:
   - SOLA-ETAL-IJCV-11 "Impace of landmark parametrization on monocular EKF-SLAM with points and lines"
   - SOLA-ETAL-IROS-09 "Undelayed initialization of line segments in monocular SLAM"